-An Individual Savings Account (ISA), is a “wrapper” for cash or investments which confers some valuable tax benefits to UK resident savers and investors.
+An Individual Savings Account (ISA), is a “wrapper” for cash or investments which confers some potentially valuable tax benefits to UK resident savers and investors.

 The basic rules

 The legislation authorising ISAs was introduced in April 1999 and replaced the forerunners of the ISA, which were Personal Equity Plans (PEPs), introduced in January 1987, and Tax Exempt Special Savings Accounts (TESSAs), which were introduced in January 1991.
 All previous PEPs and TESSAs are now ISAs.

 With the reintroduction of ISAs in 2014, the rules have been completely simplified.
-Prior to 01 July 2014 there were strict rules about separate Cash and Stocks & Shares ISAs, but these have all been swept away with a new, single annual Allowance of £20,000 (2019/20).
+Prior to 01 July 2014 there were strict rules about separate Cash and Stocks & Shares ISAs, but these have all been swept away with a new, single annual Allowance of £20,000 (2020/21).
 So long as the overall Allowance isn’t exceeded, the saver/investor can choose the amount they want to keep in cash, what they want to invest and can switch between cash and investment components without restriction.
 Additional rules came in from April 2016 to allow money withdrawn from an ISA to be replaced during the same Tax Year, without affecting that year’s allowance.
 If you want to take advantage of this facility, check first, because not all Providers of investment (Stocks & Shares) ISA facilitate this option.

 The tax benefits